-- 9) Please add any suggestions for the 2030 Census efforts, including timelines. - Establish the Complete Count Office as early as possible to begin with 2030 outreach preparation and execution

-Community Partners fbo California Native Vote Project

-- Identify a full-time Tribal Affairs Specialist at the beginning of the reestablishment of the Complete Count Office, and not midway through the outreach cycle. - Continue to contract with a Native American Media specialist once again.

-Attachments

-- 10) Please confirm that you have submitted the following which will help us better understand the full breadth of the Census work and achievements. - a) SwORD uploads of completed activities: Submitted - b) Updated list of subcontractors: Submitted - c) Evaluations or analytical reports, if any: Submitted - d) Sample products: Submitted
+- 9) Please add any suggestions for the 2030 Census efforts, including timelines. - Establish the Complete Count Office as early as possible to begin with 2030 outreach preparation and execution - Identify a full-time Tribal Affairs Specialist at the beginning of the reestablishment of the Complete Count Office, and not midway through the outreach cycle. - Continue to contract with a Native American Media specialist once again.
+Attachments 10) Please confirm that you have submitted the following which will help us better understand the full breadth of the Census work and achievements. - a) SwORD uploads of completed activities: Submitted - b) Updated list of subcontractors: Submitted - c) Evaluations or analytical reports, if any: Submitted - d) Sample products: Submitted \ communication collaterals, including those in additional languages; toolkits; newsletters; phone or radio scripts; guidelines; communication analytics; articles; trainings; and other graphics (a digital copy is sufficient, the original copy is not required) Submission Please submit your final report and attachments no later than November 16, 2020 to: outreach@census.ca.gov with a copy to the RPM/contract manager.

-Submission

-Please submit your final report and attachments no later than November 16, 2020 to: outreach@census.ca.gov with a copy to the RPM/contract manager.
 Please include your organization name in the subject line.

-^{} communication collaterals, including those in additional languages; toolkits; newsletters; phone or radio scripts; guidelines; communication analytics; articles; trainings; and other graphics (a digital copy is sufficient, the original copy is not required)

-@CANativeVote

-WWW.CANATIVEVOTE.OG
+1. 1111 - Th

+.2(

+R

+NILSING AL

+100
-CALIFORNIA NATIVE VOTE PROJECT AND THE KARUK TRIBE

-INVITES YOU TO GET OUT THE COUNT A 2020 CENSUS FAMILY FUN NIGHT

-JOIN US MARCH 12, 2020 AT 5:30PM AT THE KARUK WELLNESS CENTER 537 JACOBS WAY, HAPPY CAMP, CA

-LEARN ABOUT THE UPCOMING 2020 CENSUS AND HAVE FUN DOING IT.
+CALIFORNIA NATIVE VOTE PROJECT AND THE KARUK TRIBE INVITES YOU TO GET OUT THE COUNT A 2020 CENSUS FAMILY FUN NIGHT JOIN US MARCH 12, 2020 AT 5:30PM AT THE KARUK WELLNESS CENTER 537 JACOBS WAY, HAPPY CAMP, CA LEARN ABOUT THE UPCOMING 2020 CENSUS AND HAVE FUN DOING IT.
 FREE DINNER, GAMES FOR EVERYONE!
+FOR MORE INFO CONTACT: LINDSAY MCCOVEY @LMCCOVEY@CANATIVEVOTE.ORG OR FRANK SNIDER @FSNIDER@KARUK.US

-INDIGENOUS RED MARKET OAKLAND, CALIFORNIA
+URBAN NATIVE ERA & THE NATIVE AMERICAN HEALTH CENTER INDIGENOUS RED MARKET OAKLAND, CALIFORNIA

 PERFORMANCES

 SUPAMAN LIV THE ARTIST CALPULLI COATLICUE IFH YOUTH DANCERS ALL NATIONS + SPECIAL GUEST

-WHEN

-SUNDAY MARCH 1 11:00 AM - 4:00 PM WHERE
+WHEN SUNDAY MARCH 1 II:00 AM - 4:00 PM

+WHERE
-FRUITVALE CEDAR CENTER

-3124 INTERNATIONAL BLVD OAKLAND, CALIFORNIA
+FRUITVALE CEDAR CENTER 3124 INTERNATIONAL BLVD OAKLAND, CALIFORNIA

+f ゾ 🔂

 #INDIGENOUSREDMARKET

 WHAT YOU NEED TO KNOW FOR THE 2020 CENSUS

 MAY THE 4TH BE WITH YOU!

-CENSUS LIVESTREAM EVENT @ 12:30 PM ON

-CALIFORNIA NATIVE VOTE PROJECT'S

-FACEBOOK PAGE & TWITTER
+CENSUS LIVESTREAM EVENT @ 12:30 PM ON CALIFORNIA NATIVE VOTE PROJECT'S FACEBOOK PAGE & TWITTER

 Get updates about the 2020 Census Count!

 Listen and Win Prizes!!
 Prizes include earrings, Pendelton, & t-shirts!

-Important messages from our Partners:
+Important messages from

-#nativepeoplecount

-UPCOMING MOBILE QUESTIONNAIRE ASSISTANCE DATES AND LOCATIONS

-THURSDAY AUGUST 13

-TIME: 3-6 PM

-LOCATION: MCKINLEY VILLE

-FARMERS MARKET-2165

-CENTRAL AVE.
-(PARKING

-LOT OF EUREKA NATURAL

-FOODS).
-MCKINLEY VILLE.
-CA

-FRIDAY AUGUST 14

-TIME: 12-6 PM LOCATION: 20300 CA-35, CARLOTTA, CA

-SATURDAY AUGUST 15

-TIME: 10AM-2 PM

-LOCATION: CRESCENT

-CITY CULTURAL CENTER,

-1001 FRONT ST.

-CRESCENT CITY.
-CA

-WEDNESDAY AUGUST 19

-TIME: 10AM-2PM

-LOCATION:

-HOWONQUET HALL IN

-SMITH RIVER, CA (ACROSS

-HWY 101 FROM THE LUCKY

-7 CASINO)
+UPCOMING MOBILE QUESTIONNAIRE ASSISTANCE DATES AND LOCATIONS المالية ويزارانه THURSDAY AUGUST 13 TIME: 3-6 PM LOCATION: MCKINLEYVILLE FARMERS MARKET- 2165 CENTRAL AVE.
+(PARKING LOT OF EUREKA NATURAL FOODS).
+MCKINLEYVILLE.
+CA FRIDAY AUGUST 14 TIME: 12-6 PM LOCATION: 20300 CA-35.
+CARLOTTA, CA SATURDAY AUGUST 15 TIME: 10AM-2 PM LOCATION: GRESCENT CITY CULTURAL CENTER.
+1001 FRONT ST CRESCENT CITY.
+CA WEDNESDAY AUGUST 19 TIME: 10AM-2PM LOCATION: HOWONQUET HALL IN SMITH RIVER, CA (ACROSS HWY 101 FROM THE LUCKY 7 CASINO

 TWO -TIME WNBA ALL STAR, SHONI SCHIMMEL (CONFEDERATED TRIBES OF UMATILLA) IS THE NEW CALIFORNIA NATIVE VOTE PROJECT CENSUS AMBASSADOR!
 WEEKLY POSTS FROM SHONI SCHIMMEL EVERY THURSDAY 4:00PM PT